Mr Neill Patani

 Our Work

-Neill Patani is an Honorary Associate Professor in the Research Department of Oncology at the UCL Cancer Institute and Postdoctoral Clinical Research Fellow in the Oncogenes and Tumour Metabolism Laboratory at the Francis Crick Institute.
-He currently serves on the Academic and Research Committee for the Association of Breast Surgery.
+Neill Patani is an Honorary Associate Professor in the UCL Institute for Women’s Health and was a Postdoctoral Clinical Research Fellow in the Oncogenes and Tumour Metabolism Laboratory at the Francis Crick Institute.
+He served on the Academic and Research Committee for the Association of Breast Surgery.

 He has an interest in laboratory, translational and clinical breast cancer research, working collaboratively with scientists, oncologists and radiologists, to explore how breast cancer metabolism can be targeted for functional imaging and novel therapies.
 Neill is currently involved in clinical trials studying the optimal sequencing of cancer treatments and the de-escalation of surgery according to treatment response.